Timeline of the Russo-Ukrainian war (8 June 2023 – 31 August 2023): 4 August

 Russia claimed to have thwarted an attack by two Ukrainian naval drones on its naval base in Novorossiysk, Krasnodar Krai, and shot down ten drones over Crimea.
 However, a Ukrainian intelligence source claimed the naval attack caused a "serious breach" to the Olenegorsky Gornyak, a Ropucha-class landing ship.
 Some 100 personnel were on board at the time.
 Separately, a source within the port said an unnamed ship had lost power forcing it to be towed ashore.
 Normal port operations were maintained during and after the attack.

 The Ukrainian Defence Ministry said its forces had managed to break through the Russian first line of defense and were moving to "intermediate" lines in some sections of the southern front.

 In Russia, two administrative buildings and a church were reportedly damaged in a drone attack in Kursk.

-The SBU accused Russia of plotting to stage a false flag attack on the Mozyr oil refinery in Belarus in order to draw the latter into fully joining the Russian war effort in Ukraine, citing a Russian POW.
+The SBU accused Russia of plotting to stage a false flag attack on the Mozyr oil refinery in Belarus to draw the latter into fully joining the Russian war effort in Ukraine, citing a Russian POW.

 Poland arrested a Belarusian national suspected of being a member of a Russian spy ring tasked with derailing trains carrying aid to Ukraine and inciting anti-Ukrainian sentiment.

 An IAEA inspection of the Zaporizhzhia Nuclear Power Plant found no mines or explosives on the roofs of two of the plant's six reactors, but found that mines laid around the plant grounds which had been observed during prior inspections were still in place.

 Ukraine issued a NOTMAR announcement declaring a "war risk area" in the Russian Black Sea ports of Anapa, Novorossiysk, Gelendzhik, Tuapse, Sochi and Taman.

 Former Ukrainian MP Serhiy Slabenko was killed in action in the Zaporizhzhia front.